christian-vorhemus/autcar/docs/5_Customvision.md

 ## Why using Custom Vision?

 We can train and execute our model locally without any other services.
 However, very often, especially when dealing with large training or when large computing power is required, cloud services are used.
 Additionally, there is a variety of services that offer a zero-code interface to train models.
 Custom Vision is one of them.
 With Custom Vision you can simply upload images, add a label and train a model.
-Custom Vision makes use of **transfer learning**, meaning that a base model was already trained on million of images and the already learned model weights are fine tuned with the images you add.
+Custom Vision makes use of **transfer learning**, meaning that a base model was already trained on millions of images and the already learned model weights are fine-tuned with the images you add.
 This is a state-of-the art technique to create very accurate and precise models.

 ## Create an Azure account and configure Custom Vision

 1) You need an Azure subscription to use Custom Vision.
 If you don't have one yet, you can start with a free account [here](https://azure.microsoft.com/free/).
-You have to enter some information including an email address which you can then use to sign in.
+You must enter some information including an email address which you can then use to sign in.

 2) Go to [www.customvision.ai](https://www.customvision.ai) and sign in with the email address you just provided.
 Accept the conditions and you should see the empty start page